Jan 10, 2017

 Located on the top levels of a building noted for being environmentally friendly in both design and operation, Humble House comes with its own inner-city park.
 The sixth-floor garden, flanked by art installations, is the perfect spot to soak up the sun or enjoy a cocktail between sightseeing expeditions.
-Simple styling is complemented by a collection of more than 600 works of art, while tradition is also highlighted through daily tea ceremonies offering insights into the country’s most popular beverage.
+Simple styling is complemented by a collection of more than 600 works of art, while tradition is also highlighted through daily tea ceremonies.

 Number 18, Songgao Road, Xinyi District

 If you’re continuing your travels in Asia, this hotel is for you.
 Located just five minutes’ drive from Taipei Songshan Airport – a hub for flights throughout the region – and 40 minutes from Taiwan Taoyuan International Airport, the Mandarin Oriental has style to spare.
 You won’t hear any of the overhead transport when you’re in the lobby beneath a 50,000-crystal-bead chandelier, blissing out at the two-storey spa or indulging at the Mandarin Cake Shop, where the cakes are even more beautiful than the décor.